 Run an A/B Test Using a Control Group

-You may only want to run an A/B test on a portion of your audience -- your newsletter list, let's say.
-To do this, first take a random sample of your newsletter list (or segment) using the Sample List Members tool found in the Manage List dropdown.
+You may only want to run an A/B test on a portion of your audience -- your newsletter list, for example.
+To do this, take a random sample of your newsletter list (or segment) using the Sample List Members tool found in the Manage List dropdown.
 Here, you can select the size of the sample you would like to use as your test group.
 This will create a new list.

 Next, you can schedule your A/B test campaign to send to this group.
 After doing this, schedule the control email to send to the entire newsletter list, and exclude your sample list.
 This will ensure that everyone on the list who received the test campaign won't receive this second, control campaign.